Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Deployment/Standard-Install.md

         The `pwsh.exe` binary must registered in the Application Registration system, as described in the [Microsoft Documentation](https://learn.microsoft.com/en-us/windows/win32/shell/app-registration#registering-applications){:target="_blank"}.

         Currently only local user installs of PowerShell are supported for the desktop shortcut.
-For local machine installs of PowerShell, the CLI is required to run MLA.
+For local machine installs of PowerShell, the CLI is required to run SLA.

-2. Run the MLA installer.
+2. Run the SLA installer.

 3. On the main screen, enter the FQDN of the Azure SQL Server.